"Redemption Period" or ("RGP") is a 30-day timeframe after a registrar has deleted an expired domain such as .com, .net domains.

 * There are no refunds on redemptions.

 * There are two stages of Redemption.
 After your domains expire, Extended Redemption Grace Period (ERGP), or Redemption Grace Period (RGP).
-The fee to restore a domains from this status is $350 plus the regular domain registration fee.
+The fee to restore a domains from this status is up to $350 plus the regular domain registration fee.
 Prices may change at any time.